Milton Reynolds: Pen wars

-Reynolds knew that it was only a matter of time until the established pen manufacturers Eversharp, Parker Pen Company, and Waterman pens flooded the market with much cheaper models backed up with big national advertising campaigns.
-Rather than compete and watch his margins dwindle, he sold the company off in pieces.
-European rights to the name went to a French concern, and the Reynolds pen is a well-known French brand today (although the company is just as well known for its inexpensive fountain pens, which schoolchildren use for lessons in cursive penmanship).
-However, in Britain especially, “Biro” has become the generic term for any ballpoint pen.
+The established pen manufacturers Eversharp, Parker Pen Company, and Waterman pens were expected to compete and flood the market with much cheaper models backed up with big national advertising campaigns.
+Rather than compete and watch his margins dwindle, Reynolds sold the company off in pieces.
+European rights to the name went to a French concern, and the Reynolds pen became a well-known French brand (although the company is just as well known for its inexpensive fountain pens, which schoolchildren use for lessons in cursive penmanship).
+However, in Britain especially, “Biro” had become the generic term for any ballpoint pen.
 Many of the parts for the Reynolds Rocket were made by Fisher-Armour Mfg in Chicago.
 When Reynolds decided to stop selling, Paul C. Fisher, later to found Fisher Pen Company and invent the Fisher Space Pen, decided to try to improve the pen.
-He sold the corporate charter to the U.S. government, which renamed it the Reynolds Construction Company and allegedly passed clandestine payments to foreign governments through the paper entity.
+Reynolds sold the corporate charter to the U.S. government, which renamed it the Reynolds Construction Company and allegedly passed clandestine payments to foreign governments through the paper entity.